flint-lang/flint-lang.github.io/wiki/src/beginners_guide/5_data/3_nested_data.md

 The below example actually compiles, but its impossible to run.

 Data is actually allowed to contain itself, but its impossible to initialize, as Flint has noo concept of **nullpointers** or **null** like other languages have.
-Flint has its optionals `Opt<T>` instead, but they are not implemented yet.
+Flint has its optionals `T?` instead, but they are not implemented yet.
 Its amusing how the below example actually compiles fine.

 </div>